TheBlueTemplar/Path_Of_The_Vattghern_Public/zzz_docs_wiki/Autopsy_system.md

 # The Autopsy System

 The Autopsy system allows players to dissect the corpses of monsters to extract mutagens and rare crafting components.
 This process is performed at the **Taxidermist** or **crafting tent** using special "*Corpse*" items obtained from battle.
+It is recommended to do this at the crafting tent, as the taxidermist costs can swiftly stack up.

 ## Mechanics

-Dissecting a corpse requires a brother with specific skills, typically **Field Triage** for biological creatures or **Potion Brewer** for magical or ethereal ones.
-Each autopsy has a base chance to yield a **Mutagen** and several other monster-specific parts or loot.
-Higher-tier "Alphas" or "Champions" (tier 2+ corpses) generally offer higher drop rates and the possibility of **Upgrade Mutagens**.
+* Dissecting a corpse requires a brother with specific skills, typically **Field Triage** for biological creatures or **Potion Brewer** for magical or ethereal ones.
+* Each autopsy has a base chance to yield a **Mutagen** and several other monster-specific parts or loot.
+* Higher-tier enemies (tier 2+ corpses, like from white direwolves as example) generally offer higher drop rates
+* High-tier corpses also offer the chance for mutation upgrades

 ## Autopsy Catalogue